F1R3FLY-io/pyf1r3fly/README.md

 	pip3 install -U pyrchain

-See `setup.py` for information about 3rd party library dependencies.
+See `pyproject.toml` for information about 3rd party library dependencies.

 ## Examples